microsoft/Azure-Percept-Reference-Solutions/percept-dk-ava-samples/README.md

-# People Counting Solution with Percept DK and Azure Video Analyzer
+# Continuous Video Recording (CVR) sample with Percept DK and Azure Video Analyzer (AVA)

 ## Overview
-The goal of this project is to be able to recognize and count people found on the edge with the Percept Devkit device and Vision SoM camera using Azure Video Analyzer (AVA) as the platform.
-This video is saved to the cloud with AVA when invoking methods that directly communicate with the edge device for continuous recording.
+The goal of this example is show how to implement CVR with the Percept Devkit device and Vision SoM camera using Azure Video Analyzer (AVA) as the platform.
+The video is saved to the cloud with AVA when invoking methods that directly communicate with the edge device for continuous recording.

-Currently this repo offers-
+Currently this example offers-

-* Process to deploy Azure Video Analyzer (and Azure Resources), plus edge modules, to the Percept DK and initiate cloud recording
+* Process to deploy Azure Video Analyzer (and Azure Resources), plus edge modules, to the Percept DK and initiate cloud recording in CVR mode.

-* Azure Web Application to visualize the video stream and see a graphical representation of the people counting in each frame
+* Azure Web Application to visualize the video stream using AVA widgets.

 ## Prerequisites
 * Azure Percept Devkit - [Purchase](https://www.microsoft.com/en-us/store/build/azure-percept/8v2qxmzbz9vc)